kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 WANTED:  ASSISTANCE CONDENSING THE SIZE OF THIS SKETCH BY USE OF ASM CODE.
 ANY TAKERS?
 POST AN ISSUE, PLEASE.

 # Summary:
+Less flash-endowed boards cannot hold thermostat "auto" mode code, so those boards are identified during compilation by using definitions and will only compile with "heat", "cool", and "off" mode options.

 FUTURE: Improvement to Analog calibration possible

-Less flash-endowed boards cannot hold thermostat "auto" mode code, so those boards are identified during compilation by using definitions and will only compile with "heat", "cool", and "off" mode options.

 Expect tweaking on the Analog calibration algorithm as I experiment with different boards and thermistor modules.

 TTGO/WeMos XI may have Analog pin pullup leakage, which impairs the Analog thermistor temperature algorithm.
 I may investigate into a solution.
-Until solved, you can always have your host computer calculate from a raw pin reading.
+Until solved, you can always have your host computer calculate temperature from:

+The raw pin reading (accomplished with the "read pin [pin number]" command) is available to the host.
+This is the same method that ANY raw analog input reading or digital pin reading may be gotten by the host.
+To clarify, the "sens read [pin number]" command will nearly always provide a far less accurate temperature reading than can be done by host-based algorithms which can take into account many more factors per pin and per raw analog reading.

 With those caveats, I now present a finished product.